Lokymil/elephant_carpaccio/LEADER.md

 To motivate your attendees, you can:

 - frequently announce current scores as if it was a sports championship
-- make small announcement on difficulty increase (i.e.: "we open a shop in a new country")
+- make small role played announcement on difficulty increase (i.e.: "we open a shop in a new country", "sell service added a brand new reduction")
-- advice those who stay disconnected to much to stay connected enough if they send wrong answer, they will lose less points
+- advice those who stay disconnected to much to stay connected even if they send wrong answer, they will lose less points

 ---